Non-Competition Agreements: Overview

 In deciding whether to enforce a non-competition agreement, the court will balance the need to protect the employer's legitimate business interests with any burden that enforcement of the agreement would place on the employee.

-If a court finds that a non-competition agreement is overbroad, it may narrow the scope and duration of the agreement and enforce it as modified, or it may refuse to enforce the agreement entirely if it finds that it was clearly intended to prevent legitimate business competition by the former employee.
+If a court finds that a non-competition agreement is overbroad or unreasonable, it may narrow the scope and duration of the agreement and enforce it as modified, or it may refuse to enforce the agreement entirely if it finds that it was clearly intended to prevent legitimate business competition by the former employee.

 Non-Competition Agreements: Get a Legal Review Before Signing